 - All Dean’s Challenge activity must be done by a team.

-- All team members must be new freshmen or new transfers.
+- All team members must be only new freshmen and/or new transfers.

 - Teams must have at least 3 students and preferred size is 5.